ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 - [ ] **Slow and computationally expensive sampling**

 # Getting started
-Current DL code was tested localy with NVIDIA RTX 2060 (cuda 11.6) and python 3.9.12.
+Current DL code was tested localy with NVIDIA RTX 2060 mobile (cuda 11.6) and python 3.9.12.

 It presents refactored initial repo with adaptation for map generation